vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 So why is this selector so powerful?
 I found the selector when searching for a spacing solution for a blogging website.
 I wanted to create enough space between paragraphs, but also to their parent element.
 Many solutions exist to solve this.
 You can give every element a `margin-bottom`.
 This has a side effect on the last element.
 To solve this, override the styles with the `:last-of-type` pseudo-selector.
 Another solution is to add both a `padding-top` and `padding-bottom` to each paragraph.
 This can create unwanted side-effects with paddings of the parent element.
 More in-depth description of this specific problem and solution can be found on [Every Layout](https://every-layout.dev/layouts/stack/), which is a brilliant website.

-The `* + *` seems to be an elegant solution when using `margin-top`.
-The `margin-top` is only applied between the elements.
-But you can also have images using `img` or `svg` elements which have different spacing.
-Then try something like `p + p`.
-You can make this structure as specific as you want, ensuring a simple and elegant solution.
-But you know what makes it powerful?
+The `* + *` is an elegant solution when using `margin-top`.
+The `margin-top` is only applied between the elements.You know what makes it powerful?
 In this setup, it works on nested elements!

-![The owl selector applied](/img/owl-layout.png 'The owl selector applied')

-As you can see on the left, the `margin-top` rule applies to every element in the list.
+As you can see below, the `margin-top` rule applies to every element in the list.
 On the right, the second element gets not only the styling rule, but it also has two child elements.
 Of those child elements, the second one also gets the margin.

+![The owl selector applied](/img/owl-layout.png 'The owl selector applied')

 :::
 These days most browsers also support logical operators, that are more considerate towards different users (e.g. left-to-right readers).
 Instead of using `margin-top`, you can use `margin-block-start` to be more inclusive.